bleroy/3d-junkyard/Docs/how-to-sell-decent-keyboards.md

 #### F#@#$%, I forgot to assemble the stabilizers before I soldered the switches

 Yeah, that sucks.
 Desoldering 57 switches is dangerous: the risk of damaging a pad is pretty high, especially on modern PCBs.
-You may have to dump that PCB once you're done, but at least the switches should be reusable.
+You may have to discard that PCB once you're done, but at least the switches should be reusable.

 #### I'm still stuck